openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 The alternative to adding support for EFA interfaces on MAPI is to reject the RFE.
 In this case, the end user must use some method outside of OpenShift to attach new instances to their clusters.
 This prevents the user from leveraging the Machine API and the autoscaling integrations that we have built within the product.

+### Future implementation

+In the future, we may wish to implement a full `cluster-hpc-operator` to be responsible for the end to end configuration of the prerequisites for HPC workloads.
+This would include configuring EFA and it's prerequisites as well as possible other configuraiton such as placement groups.

+The solutions outlined in this enhancement are currently AWS specific, however, the problems are not unique to AWS and other platforms provide similar features which we will want to implement in the future.
+A generic operator would be expected to be able to handle this feature across multiple platforms (eg Azure and GCP).

+This is currently considered to be out of scope within this enhancement.

 ## Infrastructure Needed